jshiv/turntable/docs/Installation.rst

 Python version support
 -----------------------

-Relpy requires Python 2.7.x.
+turntable requires Python 2.7.x.
 It is not tested to work with Python 3.x.

 .. _installing_on_mac: